3shadow7/3shadow7/ReadMe.md

 - 📫 How to reach me **rishavchanda0@gmail.com**

 - ⚡ Fun fact **I am Funny**

+## Services Offered:

+### Full Stack Website Development
+I specialize in developing responsive, dynamic, and user-friendly full-stack websites tailored to your needs.
+From front-end design to back-end functionality, I ensure your website stands out.

+### Bot Development
+Need a custom bot for automating tasks, data collection, or enhancing user interactions?
+I create efficient and reliable bots to streamline your processes.

+### Custom Script Development
+Whether you need a custom script for data processing, automation, or any specific task, I provide tailored solutions to meet your requirements.
+If something isn't working as expected, I can troubleshoot and fix it for you.

 <h3 align="left">Connect with me:</h3>
 <p align="left">